mcouplet/LMECA2300-seminar/doc/tutorial.md

    depends on the refreshing rate (framerate) of your screen (usually 60 Hz)
- - it processes events (mouse inputs and keyboard inputs) that happened since the last call to `window_update()`.
+ - it processes events (mouse inputs and keyboard inputs) that happened since the last call to `bov_window_update()`.
  - it updates the size of the framebuffer in pixel according to the size of the window.
  - **it clears the framebuffer**
  - it changes the render position, change the scaling (zoom), pause the window timer, tell if the window should close etc. according to the event received.
  - it updates its own timer which doesn't increase if the window is paused